 So okay—you’re sure you want emphasis after all.
 Which print book styling is best?

 The case against underlines

 So what?
 So this: on websites, PDFs and eBooks, your readers will try to click on the link.
 Did you try to click on the purple word purple above?
 Nothing happened, in spite of it being underlined.
 And purple.
-Readers will think your document is broken, and they’ll pull out a voodoo doll of you and poke it for making them feel stupid.
+Readers will think your document is broken, and they’ll pull out a voodoo doll of you and stab it for making them feel stupid.

 Worse, the underlines cross right through the carefully designed descenders of the font: every g and j and p will have a fat black line across it.
 It looks crowded.
 To my eye, even underlined CAPITALS look jammed up.
 Underlining isn’t part of a font’s design, so it rarely looks like a nice addition.